HillaryG1/fullstack-expense-tracker/README.md

-# Full Stack Financial Records App
+# Full Stack Expense Tracker

 A full-stack web application for managing financial records, built with React, Express, and MongoDB.